joshua-decoder/joshua-decoder.github.com/6.0/pipeline.md

 - Allows you to jump into and out of the pipeline at a set of predefined places (e.g., the alignment stage), so long as you provide the missing dependencies.

-The Joshua pipeline script is designed in the spirit of Moses' `train-model.pl`, and shares many of its features.
-It is not as extensive, however, as Moses' [Experiment Management System](http://www.statmt.org/moses/?n=FactoredTraining.EMS), which allows the user to define arbitrary execution dependency graphs.
+The Joshua pipeline script is designed in the spirit of Moses' `train-model.pl`, and shares (and has borrowed) many of its features.
+It is not as extensive as Moses' [Experiment Management System](http://www.statmt.org/moses/?n=FactoredTraining.EMS), which allows the user to define arbitrary execution dependency graphs.
+However, it is significantly simpler to use, allowing many systems to be built with a single command (that may run for days or weeks).

 ## Installation